Xcraft-Inc/xcraft.ch/content/xcraft/infrastructure/routing.md

 sender to one (unicast) or multiple (multicast) receivers.
 The original implementation was using only the broadcast.
 For performances and security reasons, the multicast was necessary.
-In order to achieve this goal, we have implemented a complete mechanic in the router stuff (see `xcraft-core- transport` module).
+In order to achieve this goal, we have implemented a complete mechanic in the router stuff (see `xcraft-core-transport` module).
 To multicast we must know which are the clients and where they are.
 For that it uses a table "ARP" where a socket is mapped with a client (`orcName`).
 Then we know that by sending the message to this socket, it should be possible to reach the client.
 But in order to understand this stuff, a diagram will be (for sure) very useful.

 ![infrastructure.multicast.0](/img/infrastructure.multicast.0.png)